Philippine General Hospital: History

 During the COVID-19 pandemic in the Philippines, PGH was selected as one of the COVID-19 referral centers in the country.
 The hospital provided 130 beds for COVID-19 patients, while continuing to serve other people with other ailments.
 PGH officially accepted COVID-19 referrals from other hospitals starting March 30, 2020.

 In the afternoon of March 13, 2024, a fire damaged some of the wards of the hospital.
 The blaze started in the audio-visual room of the Department of Medicine and damaged Wards 1-4.
 In the immediate aftermath the hospital raised “Code Triage” in its emergency room, allowing only patients with life-threatening injuries to enter.

-In May 2025, President Ferdinand Marcos Jr. signed a law to increase the hospital's capacity from 1,334 beds to 2,200.
+In May 2025, President Bongbong Marcos signed a law to increase the hospital's capacity from 1,334 beds to 2,200.